IRB0T/IOC/README.md

-# IOCs
+#IOCs

-Our objective is to provide the indicators-of-compromise based on published reports for Zero-Day Vulnerability and Ransomware groups.
-Additionally we have included How to detect different Exploits that Threat Actors commonly used in Post-Exploitation Phase.
+</h3>Our objective is to provide the indicators-of-compromise based on published reports for Zero-Day Vulnerability and Ransomware groups.
+Additionally we have included How to detect different Exploits that Threat Actors commonly used in Post-Exploitation Phase</h3>
 ======
 <h4>tactics</h4>
 <h4>techniques</h4>